glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Conclusion

 A unique aspect of the package is the calculation of the marginal log-likelihood.
-The corrected arithmetic mean estimator (CAME) calculation described by Pajor \citep{pajor2017} is relatively simple and fast to calculate, and we have found that it performs well when compared with the log-likelihood estimate used in the \pkg{lme4} package (results not shown here).
+The corrected arithmetic mean estimator (CAME) calculation described by Pajor \citep{pajor2017} is relatively simple and fast to calculate, and we have found that it performs well when compared with the log-likelihood estimate used in the \CRANpkg{lme4} package (see content in the GitHub repository \url{https://github.com/hheiling/paper_glmmPen_RJournal}).
 This marginal log-likelihood calculation allows the algorithm to perform tuning parameter selection using traditional BIC selection criterion as well as other BIC-derived selection criteria.
 This gives users the option to forgo calculating the BIC-ICQ selection criterion, which requires the minimal penalty model fit where a minimum penalty is applied to both the fixed and random effects.

+In its current implementation at the time of this paper's publication, the \textbf{glmmPen} R package can apply to Binomial, Gaussian, and Poisson families with canonical links.
+In the future, we plan to extend the application of this package to survival data, to non-canonical links for the existing families, and to additional families such as the negative binomial family.

 {Hillary M. Heiling\\ University of North Carolina Chapel Hill\\ }

 {Naim U. Rashid\\ University of North Carolina Chapel Hill\\ }

 {Quefeng Li\\ University of North Carolina Chapel Hill\\ }